 Interesting Facts About Pugs

-When you bring home a baby Pug, you are committing to a long-term relationship!
+You commit to a long-term relationship when you bring a baby Pug home!
 It is always important to do your research before getting a Pug baby.
 Pug ownership brings great pleasure despite its high cost.

-Pugs have a life expectancy of around 10 – 16 years.
-Before you own a Pug puppy, ask yourself the following question: “Can you afford to own a Pug in terms of food, grooming, vet fees, and pet insurance?”
-Remember that you need to budget for the upkeep cost apart from the initial price.
+Pugs live 10 – 16 years.
+Before you buy a Pug puppy, ask yourself: “Can you afford to own a Pug in terms of food, grooming, vet fees, and pet insurance?”
+Remember to budget for the upkeep cost in addition to the initial price.

 Pugs are adorable, clownish, and fun to be around.
-They make great pets for families due to their playful, cheerful, and affectionate nature.
-If you can afford the initial Pug price along with the ongoing expenses, you must go for it!
-After all, these adorable and charming bundles of joy are worth each penny and more!
+Due to their playful, cheerful, and affectionate nature, they make great family pets.
+You must go for it if you can afford the initial Pug price and ongoing expenses!
+After all, these adorable and charming bundles of joy are worth every penny and more!

 Copyright CaninePals.Com.
 All Rights Reserved.